flyersworder/disasters-response-app/README.md

 2. This repository only provides a minimal model.
 To achieve the best performance, better to do a more thorough grid search.

 3. If we do need to store a large model, [this service](https://git-lfs.github.com/) can come in handy.

+4. The web app now takes some time to load because of the apply function (to generate the word count), even though I try to use [swifter](https://github.com/jmcarpenter2/swifter) to speed up the process.